mstilkerich/rcmcarddav/tests/unit/data/vcardImport/README.md

 - IM-KAddressbook: A VCard containing instant messaging attributes produced by KAddressbook
 - IM-Nextcloud: A VCard containing instant messaging attributes produced by nextcloud
 - IM-Owncloud: A VCard containing instant messaging attributes produced by owncloud
+- ZeroStrings: Tests "0" strings in various places of the VCard, which are considered "empty" by php's empty function.
+  This must not cause these properties to be discarded during the import like properties with no value.